 Users who suspect the loss or theft of any electronic equipment or any breach of the confidentiality or security of Confidential Information or Personal Information, must immediately contact the ITS Help Desk.
-Users may also send an email directed to abuse@yu.edu to report the loss, theft or breach.
+Users may also send an email directed to abuse@yu.edu and infosec@yu.edu to report the loss, theft, or breach.